Crazy-Piri/crazyamp/README.md

 ```
 docker run --rm -v ${PWD}:/src/ -it redbug26/crazyamp cp_refresh
 ```

+Use the generated .dsk file in your prefered Amstrad emulator (or use it on true device!)

 #### Note for Windows: Replace `${PWD}` with `%cd%` in all commands